DwcQuocXa/DwcQuocXa/README.md

 ### Hi there, I'm Duc Ngo 👋

-## I'm a BITE student and a Full Stack developer
+## I'm a Full Stack developer

 - 🌱 I’m currently coding everyday and learning everything 🤣
 - 👯 I’m looking to gain more experience in web development projects
 - 🥅 2021 Goals: Learn new techs and build more full stack web apps
-- ⚡ Hobbies: I love basketball, football, and rap
+- ⚡ Hobbies: I love basketball, football

 ### Connect with me